cedaro/gravity-forms-iframe/README.md

 * Auto-resizing iframes.
 * Override embed templates in a theme or child theme.
 * Override settings via the embed src query string.
-* Extends the Graviy Forms add-on API to seamless integrate with the WordPress and Gravity Forms interface.
+* Extends the Gravity Forms add-on API to seamlessly integrate with the WordPress and Gravity Forms interface.
 * Protocol-relative URLs for embedding on secure sites (both sites need SSL).

 ## Settings

-The form title and description can be hidden independent of regular form display by toggling a checkbox after enabling embedding.
+The form title and description can be hidden independent of regular form display by toggling a checkbox after enabling the embedding setting.

-![Form Iframe Settings Screenshot](https://raw.github.com/bradyvercher/gravity-forms-iframe/master/screenshot-1.png) _The form iframe settings panel._
+![Form Iframe Settings Screenshot](https://raw.github.com/bradyvercher/gravity-forms-iframe/master/screenshot-1.png) _The form's iframe settings panel._

 ### Overrides for Individual Iframes